wexi/amforth-shadow/doc/source/TG/recipes/1wire.rst

 To use the 1-wire module new AmForth hexfiles have to be created with the file :file:`drivers/1wire.asm` included into your project master file (e.g.
-:file:`template.asm`) All configuration is done using 4 constants that are set in the same file.
+:file:`template.asm`) All configuration is done with 2 constants that are set in the same file.
 They define, which pin is connected to the 1-wire bus.
 There are no defaults